-Even the introduction of legislation itself is a cause for concern because we know that hate crimes increase during election cycles - a time when rhetoric and public dialogue tend to be more divisive and, in recent years, more inflammatory.
+Even the introduction of legislation itself is a cause for concern because we know that hate crimes increase during election cycles - a time when rhetoric and public dialogue tend to be more divisive and more inflammatory.
 Government-sanctioned discrimination and bigotry, as reflected in legislation to ban books, gag teachers, or marginalize transgender children, contribute to the normalization of hatred.

-Contributing to the fact that attacks on equity and inclusion have garnered more attention than they have support from parents is the fact that social media platforms have not adequately addressed disinformation.
+The fact that social media platforms have not adequately addressed disinformation has helped attacks on equity and inclusion garner an outsized amount of attention given the relative lack of support from parents.
 As outlined in the Human Rights Campaign's "Digital Hate" report in 2022, the "frequency with which hate appears in our feeds normalizes untrue narratives, infecting millions of users, and then extremist politicians, seeking power, play to those misinformed audiences, treating their highly visible misbeliefs as though they are a legitimate evidence base for hateful, demonizing policies."
-32